 - Earn an income below the minimum threshold

-In 2021, you are eligible to collect GIS if:
+In the third quarter of 2022 (July to September), you are eligible to collect GIS if:

-- You are single, widowed, or divorced, and your annual income less than $18,984
+- You are single, widowed, or divorced, and your annual income is less than $20,208

 6. Workplace Pensions